-JustHost Review – Not the Worse Choice But There are Certainly Better Options
+JustHost Review – Not the Worse Choice But Not Amazing Either

 JustHost isn’t exactly a household name but the company isn’t new to the scene either.
 Established back in 2008, JustHost managed to carve a niche for itself over the years and is currently powering over a million websites.
 At first glance, the company seems to have a lot to offer and ticks most of the boxes when it comes to features while also offering multiple types of hosting to choose from.
 The prices of shared hosting plans are slightly above the market average but we would still consider them to be reasonable, especially during the first term.

 If you’re familiar with companies like HostGator, iPage, or Bluehost you should already have a pretty good idea of what to expect from JustHost.
 All these companies fall under the EIG umbrella and share plenty of similarities with each other.
 That’s not to say they are identical, though.
 For example, iPage is known for its one-size-fits-all approach to hosting while HostGator is known to offer very good domain registration services.
 Meanwhile, Bluehost is one of the best companies for hosting WordPress-based websites.

 So what about JustHost?
 Does this company stand out from the crowd in any significant way?
 We’ve heard conflicting reports about JustHost over the years, with some users swearing by the quality of its services while others claiming they were not very impressed.
 With that in mind, we decided to test JustHost for ourselves in order to see what the company is all about.
 Our testing yielded some interesting results, which we’re now ready to share with you in our JustHost review.